Blowing Rock's Jerry Burns remembered with panel of sisters from 1940s

 The walk from Lenoir to Blowing Rock is roughly 20 miles, said Bernhardt before adding that it took them about eight hours.

-The sisters also had old photos from their time growing up around the American Legion room where the panel was held.
+The sisters also had old photos from their time growing up around the very American Legion building where the Jerry Burns Day panel was held.
 The sisters also held up certain pictures while they told stories.

 For Janice Burns, people coming together on June 18 to remember her husband feels wonderful.